Some terms to be familiar with while we’re discussing employment:

 Changing patterns and level of employment

 Over time, patterns and levels of employment change.
-It could be due to the effects of business cycle that every economy goes through from time to time (growth and recession).
+It could be due to the effects of the business cycle that every economy goes through from time to time (growth and recession).
 It could be due to the changes to the demographics (population- age and gender) of the country.
 It could also be due to structural changes (dramatic shifts in how an economy operates).
 Let’s look at some ways in which this happens:

 As an economy develops, it undergoes a structural change as output and employment shifts from primary sector to manufacturing and then to the tertiary (services) sectors.
 This can be seen in rapidly developing countries like India where there employment in agriculture and allied industries are rapidly falling and people are moving towards the fast-growing service sector, especially IT and retail.

 Similarly, as the country develops, the proportion of old people may increase in proportion to young and working people (because death and birth rates fall).
 This will cause the labour force to shrink and cause a huge burden on the economy.
+Japan is now facing this problem as their birth rates are falling and it is up to a shrinking labour force to support a growing dependent senior population.

 As economies become more market-oriented (government enterprises and interventions decline), the economy will naturally see a large proportion of the labour force shift to the private sector.